 This magnificent statue atop Mount Corcovado is almost as wide as it is tall.
-The imposing statue rises 98 ft. into the sky and has a wingspan of 92 ft.
+The imposing figure rises 98 ft. into the sky and has a wingspan of 92 ft.
 The platform at its base provides panoramic views of the entire city of Rio de Janeiro and the adjacent waters of the Atlantic Ocean.
-Ascend the 220 steps to the foot of the statue for an up-close view of its unique, Art Deco features.
+Ascend the 220 steps to the foot of the statue for an up-close view of its unique Art Deco features.

 - Sugarloaf Mountain

 Picturesquely located on Guanabara Bay, Sugarloaf Mountain is an iconic Brazilian landmark.
-It’s not that common to have a mountain right on the water AND in the middle of a city, but this striking peak defies the odds.
+It’s not common to have a mountain right on the water AND in the middle of a city, but this striking peak defies the odds.
 This hill on the harbor offers sweeping views of Rio and stunning views of the blue-green waters of the Atlantic Ocean.
 Take an exhilarating hike to the top of the mountain, or ascend via a leisurely cable car ride.
 The mountain was named “Sugarloaf” because its shape resembles a mound of loaf sugar.
-Its close proximity to the city makes it easily accessible, whether you have a few hours or all day.
+Its proximity to the city makes it easily accessible, whether you have a few hours or all day.

 - Iguazu Falls

 Witness the breathtaking beauty of 275 waterfalls at the spectacular Iguazu Falls!
 The Iguazu River forms the border between Argentina and Brazil, while the magnificent waterfalls separate the upper and lower sections of the falls.
 Granted UNESCO World Heritage status in 1984 (Argentinian side) and 1986 (Brazilian side), visitors can experience the power of the falls up close via aerial catwalks.
-Let refreshing mist envelope you as you gaze in awe at powerful waterfalls spilling over the edge of cliffs into the rushing river below.
-Iguazu Falls isn’t just a collection of massive cataracts – you can also find more than 2,000 different species (including the elusive margay) in the surrounding rainforests.
+Let refreshing mist envelop you as you gaze in awe at powerful waterfalls spilling over the edge of cliffs into the rushing river below.
+Iguazu Falls aren’t just a collection of massive cataracts – you can also find more than 2,000 species (including the elusive margay) in the surrounding rainforests.

 - Amazon Jungle